plastic-labs/honcho/README.md

 to their end users.
 It leverages the inherent theory-of-mind capabilities of LLMs to cohere to user psychology over time.

-Read about the the project [here](https://blog.plasticlabs.ai/blog/A-Simple-Honcho-Primer).
+Read about the project [here](https://blog.plasticlabs.ai/blog/A-Simple-Honcho-Primer).

 Read the user documentation [here](https://docs.honcho.dev)